Places that Help: Federal

 *CA & WA ONLY* Family Violence Appellate Project ("FVAP")

-FOR CALIFORNIA CASES ONLY: FVAP appeals California family law, civil, guardianship, and Hague Convention cases on behalf of survivors of domestic violence.
-We prioritize cases in which children are placed in dangerous situations by court orders regarding custody or unsupervised visitation.
-We will work with survivors of abuse who are either appellants or respondents and where the survivor does not have the funds to hire an appellate attorney.
-Please note that the order to be appealed must be less than 60 days old and we do not handle criminal or juvenile dependency cases.
+FVAP appeals California family law, civil, guardianship, and Hague Convention cases on behalf of survivors of domestic violence.
+They prioritize cases in which children are placed in dangerous situations by court orders regarding custody or unsupervised visitation.
+They will work with survivors of abuse who are either appellants or respondents and where the survivor does not have the funds to hire an appellate attorney.
+Please note that the order to be appealed must be less than 60 days old and they do not handle criminal or juvenile dependency cases.